Tempelherrenhaus in Weimar

 House of the Templers in Weimar, Germany

-On the occasion of the preparations for the Bauhaus anniversary 2019, I pass this ruin again.
+On the occasion of the preparations for the Bauhaus anniversary in 2019, I passed this ruin again.
 About 100 years ago, the building served as a studio for the masters of the State Bauhaus.
-One of them was Johannes Itten, who dealt with the seasonal colour analysis.
-I stand in front of these walls on a dull autumn day and imagine how the great master thought about colour and colour contrast here.

 Sources / More info